-Spoon majadito — orange-tinted rice from annatto, salty-chewy charque flecks, soft sweet plantain on the side, runny yolk that breaks across the plate.
-The Camba lowland reaches the mountain charque traditions in one rice bowl.
+Spoon majadito — rice tinted reddish-orange by annatto, salty-chewy flecks of charque scattered through it, soft sweet plantain on the side, and a runny yolk that breaks across the plate.
+Grain, salt-cured meat and sweet plantain meet in one bowl — the mountain charque tradition finally landing in a plate of lowland rice.

-Annatto colors the rice and adds a subtle earthy-peppery note; toasting rice in the spiced oil before adding water gives each grain its own flavor coat.
-The charque's salt seasons the dish without needing extra (be careful with added salt).
+Annatto colors the rice and adds a subtle earthy-peppery note; toasting the rice in the seasoned oil before adding water coats each grain in flavor so it stays distinct yet seasoned.
+The charque carries enough salt to season the whole pot, so go easy with any added salt.
+Two forms exist: a drier, fluffier 'seco' (also called tostado) and a moister, soupier 'batido'.

 Variations

-Majadito de Pato (with duck instead of charque).
-Majadito Cruceño (the classic).
+Majadito de Pato (duck instead of charque, popular in the lowlands).
+Majadito Cruceño (the classic charque version).
 Majadito de Pollo (chicken).
 Majadito Camba (extra spicy with locoto).

 On the Palate